anrobertson/Amazon_Vine_Analysis/README.md

 ![](images/percentageof5stars.png)

 ## Summary
-In each review summary, you can see that the numbers of non-Vine reviews outweigh the number of Vine reviews.
-This shows that the positive feedback given on these beauty products are favorable by organic reach as well as paid reach.
+The review summary illustrates a greater count of non-Vine reviews as compared to Vine reviews, indicating that positive feedback regarding the beauty products is being generated through both organic and paid channels.